 One of the activities we all may have done as a child is watching animation movies, before or after school.
-This is a very nice and relaxing entertainment and children like to identify himself with heroes.
+This is a very nice and relaxing entertainment and children like to identify themselves with heroes.
 They do not really realize that this representation is gendered and some animation is directed to boys more than to girls or conversely.
-Most of the time the role of the heroine in «girl movies», is played by a female figure, which is often a sexualized representation of the female gender, beautiful, with long hairs, make up and other items considered as girly, half covered with feminine clothes, like dress or skirts and bras.
+Most of the time the role of the heroine in «girl movies», is played by a female figure, which is often a sexual representation of the female gender, beautiful, with long hairs, makeup, and other items considered as girly, half-covered with feminine clothes, like dress or skirts and bras.
 These heroines may be surrounded by boys and pay attention to them.
 On the contrary, the male heroes are represented more strong and violent, and often do not care that much for the girls around them.

-Regarding pink, it is quite the same journey: In the Middle Ages, it was considered a light red, red existing as a symbol of aggressivity.
-It was by this way reserved to men, and even to knights.
-It is actually in the 50’s that the destiny of this colors changed, when the American actress Grace Kelly decided to dress her newborn daughter only pink, from head to toe.
-The 70’s is marked by the apparition of ultrasounds, which enable to predict the sex of the future human being.
-Big brands made use of this new discovery in order to create a gendered marketing to sell clothes and items for the newborn: «blue for boys, and pink for girls».
+Regarding pink, it is quite the same journey: In the Middle Ages, it was considered a light red, red existing as a symbol of aggressiveness.
+It was in this way reserved to men, and even to knights.
+It is actually in the 50’s that the destiny of these colors changed, when the American actress Grace Kelly decided to dress her newborn daughter only pink, from head to toe.
+The 70 is marked by the apparition of ultrasounds, which enable to predict the sex of the future human being.
+Big brands made use of this new discovery in order to create gendered marketing to sell clothes and items for the newborn: «blue for boys, and pink for girls».